-As the second largest city in Sweden, Gothenburg is a city not only diverse in activity, but also busy with history.
-Take advantage and learn as much as you can, whether you’re strolling through the city’s many museums or botanical garden.
-Try to cook when you can because their restaurants tend to be pricy.
+As the second largest city in Sweden, Gothenburg is not only diverse in activity, but also busy with history.
+Take advantage and learn as much as you can, whether you’re strolling through the city’s many museums or its botanical garden, or just taking in the atmosphere.
+Try to cook when you can because their restaurants tend to be pricey.

 - Budget Hotel Prices: Hotels are pricey, and even the budget hotels can cost quite a bit more in this city.
-Expect to spend $70 USD a night here.
+Expect to spend $110-130 USD a night here for a double room.

-- Average Cost of Food: Restaurants are pricey so expect to spend about $25 USD per person for an entrée there.
-If you want McDonalds, the price is the same as in the US.
+- Average Cost of Food: Restaurants are pricey so expect to spend about $25 USD per person for an entrée here.
+If you want McDonalds, the price is the same as in the U.S..
 If you’re staying in Gothenburg for a while, cook your own food and save on costs. (chicken breast is $5 USD, liter of milk is $2.50 USD)

 Top Things to Do

-- Go shopping on the “Avenyn” – Plan a day of shopping on Gothenburg’s main street.
-Stores and restaurants are in all price ranges, giving you a lot of flexibility when it comes to activities and budget.
+- Go Shopping on the “Avenyn” – Plan a day of shopping on Gothenburg’s main street.
+Stores and restaurants abound in all price ranges, giving you a lot of flexibility when it comes to activities and budget.

-- Visit the Botaniska Tradgarden – As Gothenburg’s Botanical Garden, it offers a very scenic day for the budgeting traveler.
+- Visit the Botaniska Tradgarden – As Gothenburg’s Botanical Garden, this place offers a very scenic day for the budget traveler.
 See 12,000 plant species, a Japanese garden and places to sit down and rest.
-A small entrance fee is required.
+The entrance fee is $3 USD.

 - Visit the Skansen Kronan – As a fortress built in the 1600’s, it now houses a military museum.
 An interesting day excursion to learn about some of Gothenburg’s history.

 - See Slottsskogen – You can visit Gothenburg’s Natural History Museum, a zoo, and a family animal park.
 The park is also home to the city’s oldest observatory.
 Best of all?
 It’s free!